workshopdemos/doggos-gse/README.md

 ## Generate Test Coverage Report

-From the Cloude IDE Windoe, Select the HamBurger icon on the top left (three horizontal lines), Select View and Command Palette.
+From the Cloude IDE Window, Select the HamBurger icon on the top left (three horizontal lines) and then Select View and Command Palette.
 Reference screenshot:

 <img src='images/test4z/image_command_palette.png' width='65%'>